hackingmaterials/matminer/docs_rst/index.rst

    range_elect = max(get_pymatgen_descriptor('LiFePO4', 'X')) - \
               min(get_pymatgen_descriptor('LiFePO4', 'X'))      # Maximum difference in electronegativity

 The function :code:`get_magpie_descriptor` operates in a similar way and obtains its data from the tables accumulated in the `Magpie repository <https://bitbucket.org/wolverton/magpie>`_, some of which are sourced from elemental data compiled by Mathematica (more information can be found `here <https://reference.wolfram.com/language/ref/ElementData.html>`_).
 Some properties that don't overlap with the pymatgen library include heat capacity, enthalpy of fusion of elements at melting points, pseudopotential radii, etc.

-Other descriptors provided by matminer can be found in the `Github repo <https://github.com/hackingmaterials/matminer/tree/master/matminer/featurizers>`_
+Other descriptors provided by matminer can be found in the `Github repo. <https://github.com/hackingmaterials/matminer/tree/master/matminer/featurizers>`_

 Plotting tools